Peace-Research-Institute-Frankfurt/new-work/README.md

 1. Open the project folder in VS Code
 2. Run `npm run start` in the built-in command line to start a live preview server at `localhost:8000`.
 3. Make your changes
-4. Use the command line or the version control panel in VS Code to commit your changes to the repository.
-Your changes should be automatically deployed in about a 90 seconds.
+4. Use the command line or the version control panel in VS Code to `commit` and `push` your changes to the repository.
+Your changes should be automatically deployed in about 60 seconds.

 ## Project structure